amoriello/trust-line-ios/README.md

 ![](https://github.com/amoriello/trust-line-ios/raw/develop/demos/demo_create_password.gif)

-- Create a new account
+- Create a new account (Will contain a title, an optional login, and your password (encrypted version)
 - You can also specify your login, and a size (strength) for your password
 - Note that login is optional
-- Also note that neihter the account name, nor the login are encrypted
+- Also note that neihter the account name, nor the login are encrypted by default (see #4)
-- The encrypted password sent from the token is stored into the iPhone (and iCloud if enabled : not implemented yet)
+- the account is saved on the phone, and synchronized via iCloud (if activated)

 ------------------
 #### Send keystrokes